 People really don’t know what to make of all the new material coming out.
 I believe it must come from the Government level to be effective and involve the people in the know.
 The Government can involve experts in all fields such as emergency, military and police, who have vast experience in on-the-ground security and disaster response.

-Other than that, I’m off to Pairs to deliver a Masters course in event management and I’m writing event curriculum for Dubai Tourism and for the International College of Management, Sydney.
+Other than that, I’m off to Paris to deliver a Masters course in event management and I’m writing event curriculum for Dubai Tourism and for the International College of Management, Sydney.
 Also I am working on the new textbook I mentioned, on crowds, which involves four world class experts in the field of medicine, security, risk and crowd management.

 As ever, there is plenty of work in events!